Home Login Sign up Profile Log out

 San Marino

 Located entirely within Italy, the Republic of San Marino is a small independent state that has Italian as its official language.
-It shares many cultural ties with Italy, including the language, and residents speak Italian as part of their daily lives.
+It shares many cultural ties with Italy, including the language.
+Residents speak Italian, but also use the local dialect, which is similar to the Emiliano-Romagnolo language, in their daily lives.

 Vatican City

 As the smallest country in the world and the spiritual center of the Roman Catholic Church, Vatican City also uses Italian as its official language.
-While Latin holds a significant role in the Vatican's religious practices, Italian is widely spoken by the people living and working in this unique city-state.
+While Latin holds a significant role in the Vatican's religious practices, Italian is the everyday language used by the few people living and working in this unique city-state.

 Croatia and Slovenia

-In certain regions of Croatia and Slovenia, particularly along the Adriatic coast, Italian is recognized as a co-official language.
-This is due to historical Italian presence in the region, and it is still used in daily life in places like Istria and Trieste.
+In certain regions of Croatia and Slovenia, particularly along the Adriatic coast—such as Istria and Dalmatia— Italian is recognized as a co-official language.
+This is due to the historical Italian presence in the region, dating back to the time when these areas belonged to the Republic of Venice.
+Local Italian communities still use the language today.

 Malta

-Many Maltese people are fluent in Italian, and it's not uncommon for Italians to visit Malta and communicate easily in Italian due to the shared history and the widespread use of the language.
-In fact, Italian television channels are available, and the majority of Maltese people can understand and speak the language to varying degrees.
+Many Maltese people are fluent in Italian, and it's not uncommon for Italians to visit Malta and communicate easily due to the shared history and the widespread use of the language.
+Italian television channels are accessible, and the majority of Maltese people can understand and speak the language to varying degrees.

 Albania

 In Albania, Italian is not an official language, but it is widely understood and spoken by a significant portion of the population.
-The historical connection between Albania and Italy, as well as geographical proximity, has influenced the widespread use of Italian in the country.
+The historical connection between Albania and Italy, as well as geographical proximity, has contributed to the popularity of Italian in the country.

 How Many Countries Speak Italian?